Ring strain: Energetics

-Examples
+Cycloalkanes

+In alkanes, optimum overlap of atomic orbitals is achieved when bond angles are near 109.5°, the angle for tetrahedral geometry.
+The most common cyclic compounds have five or six carbons in their ring.

-In cycloalkanes, each carbon is bonded nonpolar covalently to two carbons and two hydrogen.
+In simple cycloalkanes, each carbon is bonded nonpolar covalently to two carbons and two hydrogen.
 The carbons have sp^{3} hybridization and should have ideal bond angles of 109.5°.
 Due to the limitations of cyclic structure, however, the ideal angle is only achieved in a six carbon ring — cyclohexane in chair conformation.
 For other cycloalkanes, the bond angles deviate from ideal.